 Kane County Guardianship Court

-In Kane County, one judge, Judge Noverini, handles all probate and guardianship matters.
-The court call for routine guardianship cases is heard on most weekday mornings in Courtroom 110 of the Kane County Courthouse located at 100 S. 3rd Street, in downtown Geneva, Illinois.
+In Kane County, one judge handles all guardianship matters for the whole county.
+The court call for routine guardianship cases is heard on weekday mornings in Courtroom 110 of the Kane County Courthouse located at 100 S. 3rd Street, in downtown Geneva, Illinois.
 Contested guardianship matters are typically set for individual hearing times later in the day.